Where We Be

 celebrating a king's day of some kind

-which aren’t all that compelling -- but climbs up the 500 steps for the extraordinary views
+themselves, which aren’t all that compelling -- but just look at those views

 The stair climb is steep but steady